 Newquay is a really compact town, you'll know your way around within a morning (anyone who is still struggling beyond that probably needs "L" and "R" written on their mittens anyway).
 As you would expect, the lifeblood of Newquay is the beach with great bars and restaurants dotted along its golden sands.

 If you're looking for wide open spaces for a game of beach football or just for chilling out, Watergate Beach is well worth a visit.
 If you need something a little more windswept to cure those hangovers, Carnewas & Bedruthan Steps is a great stretch of stunning coastline to cure even the toughest tequila tremors.

 The influx of tourists means Newquay's population grows by 400% in the summer.

 For a number of years many Cornwall residents have been pushing for a separate Cornish nation.
 Claims that they will be entering The Wurzels for the Eurovision song contest are as yet unconfirmed.

 Fashion Police Enforcement Notice: Local authorities have banned the wearing of mankinis.
 So don’t give the groom an over-the-shoulder-budgie-smuggler to wear or he could face an instant fine.

 Eats - If you're looking for real man food head to Senor Dicks, no really, it isn't what you think!
 This great Mexican bar and restaurant has a superb menu and friendly staff.
 The chimichangas are certainly a worthy inclusion to any stag supper.

 Drinks - If you're heading way out west then get yourselves around a bottle of Atlantic Beer.
-Brewed exclusively in Cornwall this great beers are a real taste of the South West.
-In particular their Blonde Beer is particularly welcome on a sunny day.
+Brewed exclusively in Cornwall these great beers are a real taste of the South West.
+In particular, their Blonde Beer is very welcomed on a sunny day.